dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

-“whipsaw” named because of unprecedented reversals in dynamics of price/etc. When this happens in sociophysical systems, especially those which are strongly determined by socioinformational dynamics, they’re even more perplexing than their financial counterpart. even if we have the data and tools to analyze such "whipsaw" events in social systems, then we can only attempt to do so in retrospect.
+“whipsaw” named because of unprecedented reversals in dynamics of price/etc. When this happens in sociophysical systems, especially those which are strongly determined by socioinformational dynamics, they’re even more perplexing than their financial counterpart.
+Even if we have the data and tools to analyze such "whipsaw" events in social systems, then we can only attempt to do so in retrospect.